 - Purchase the complete Expat Arrivals Moscow Guide (PDF)

-Moscow is a city of over 12 million people, and expats will likely find the metropolis to be plagued by constant traffic jams and congestion.
+Moscow is a city of around 12.5 million people and expats will likely find the metropolis to be plagued by constant traffic jams and congestion.
 Apart from the delays experienced while driving, rush hour within the public transport system can also be crowded and uncomfortable.

 Still, the Moscow metro is one of the most beautiful in the world and expats in the city will have access to a range of additional options for getting around.

 Public transport in Moscow

-The Moscow Metro opened in 1935 with one 6.8 mile (11km) line and 13 stations.
+The Moscow Metro opened in 1935 with one 6.8-mile (11km) line and 13 stations.
 Since then, it has become the fastest and most efficient way of getting around in Moscow.
-Despite the merits of its usability, however, expats certainly will find travelling on the metro to be an interesting experience.

 Travel is cheap and the trains are fast, clean and on time.
-Expats will be glad to know that maps are available with the station names spelled out in the Latin alphabet that English-speakers are used to.
-Before taking the metro, one will need to be sure of the route necessary for the journey as stations can be enormous and are often interconnected by underground passages.
+Expats will be glad to know that maps are available with the station names spelt out in the Latin alphabet that English speakers are used to.
+Before taking the metro, expats should make sure they understand the route necessary for the journey as stations can be enormous and are often interconnected by underground passages.
 This can involve long walks up and down many escalators to get to the correct platform and line colour.

 Stations are open from 5.30am and the final train leaves at 1am.
 The final train does not allow passengers to make transitions from one line to another.

 Buses, trolleys and trams

 When the metro cannot connect with where one needs to go, buses, trams and trolleybuses provide a comfortable alternative for getting around Moscow.
-These modes of transit don't always run on the advertised timetable and the average waiting period is generally longer than that of the metro, ranging from five minutes to 40 minutes in the evenings.
+These modes of transit don't always run on the advertised timetable and the average waiting period is generally longer than that of the metro, ranging from five minutes during the day to 40 minutes in the evenings.